shashankkatte/golang-playground/README.md

 The philosophy and values that GO is built around:

-- Simplicity: All around go the wat its built, the syntax etc is built around simplicity, doesnt mean easy or elementary but easy to approach and use.
+- **Simplicity**: All around go the wat its built, the syntax etc is built around simplicity, doesnt mean easy or elementary but easy to approach and use.
-- Network aware and concurrent Apps: Many of the existing languages like python, Java, C++ were built before we had multi core CPUs and internet as main stream, Go is designed with this out-of-the-box
+- **Network aware and concurrent Apps**: Many of the existing languages like python, Java, C++ were built before we had multi core CPUs and internet as main stream, Go is designed with this out-of-the-box
-- Out-of-box Experience: You dont have to go to different places to get all you need to develop apps, its right there right at the beginning.
+- **Out-of-box Experience**: You dont have to go to different places to get all you need to develop apps, its right there right at the beginning.
-- Cross platform: By nature its cross-platform, as more and more we are not constrained by specific platform
+- **Cross platform**: By nature its cross-platform, as more and more we are not constrained by specific platform
-- Backward compatibility: GO is being activly developed with focus on backward compatibility
+- **Backward compatibility**: GO is being activly developed with focus on backward compatibility

 Lets look at each of these in some more detail